 We acknowledge the valuable contribution that our partners in the independent and voluntary sectors make to health and social care provision in North Ayrshire.

-We have a statutory duty to ensure that services meet specified standards and criteria.
 Our approach is outlined in the Social Services and Health Care and Contract Management Framework (Word, 543kb).

 Care Service Partnership Forums

 Three partnership forums ensure that providers from the private, public and third sectors work together to develop and deliver social care services.
 They cover:

 - Care Home

 Discussions are underway to establish a Children and Families Partnership Forum.
 We may develop an Addiction Services Partnership Forum.